Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 |---|---|---|---|

-Indicative ranges per ElCom Tariff Comparison 2026.
+Indicative figures per individual utility 2026 announcements and the ElCom Tariff Comparison 2026.
 Enter your municipality in the tool for the exact tariff.

 Composition of Your Electricity Price